Multiplicative Effect Modeling: The General Case: Introduction

 Within the generalized linear model framework, multiplicative treatment effects are typically modeled via a Poisson regression which imposes a linear association between the log of the probability of $Y=1$ and covariates.
 However, Poisson regression with a binary outcome has drawbacks in terms of modeling, prediction and computation.
 This is because $\rr(z_0,z)$ is variation dependent on the baseline probability $\pr(Y=1\mid Z=z_0)$.
 For example, if $\rr(z_0,z)=2$, then $\pr(Y=1\mid Z=z)=2\times \pr(Y=1\mid Z=z_0)$, so that $\pr(Y=1\mid Z=z_0)\leq 0.5$.
 Therefore there is a restricted domain over which the quantities $\left[\{\rr(z_0,z);z\},\pr(Y=1\mid Z=z_0)\right]$ are compatible with a valid probability distribution.
 This may lead to misspecification when modeling.
 Also the fitted probability for any treatment given covariates can go outside of the range $[0,1]$.

-\cite{Richardson2017} provide a simple alternative to modeling the relative risk.
-In addition to specifying a model for $\log (\rr)$, they propose a nuisance model for the log of the odds product (\textsc{op}):
+\cite{Richardson2017} provide a simple alternative approach to modeling the relative risk.
+Specifically, in addition to specifying a model for $\log (\rr)$, they propose a nuisance model for the log of the odds product (\textsc{op}):

 This leads to an unrestricted domain for which the quantities $\left[\{\rr(z_0,z);z\},\op(z_0,z)\right]$ are compatible with a valid probability distribution.
+Consequently, with the odds product model, the relative risk can be estimated via either unconstrained maximum likelihood estimation or semi-parametric g-estimation methods.
 However, their method is restricted to binary treatments.

-Alternatively, \cite{Tchetgen2013} and \cite{Dukes2018} propose semi-parametric g-estimation methods for the relative risk of treatment.
-Their approaches do not employ all the information in the observed data likelihood, and as we illustrate later in the simulations, can be less efficient under correct model specifications.
+\cite{Tchetgen2013} and \cite{Dukes2018} approach the problem of estimating relative risks by providing alternative nuisance models.
+In contrast to the choice of \cite{Richardson2017}, their choices of nuisance models apply to both binary and continuous treatments, but they do not lead to the full likelihood.
+Consequently, in their proposals, the relative risk is estimated with g-estimation methods, but not maximum likelihood estimation.

 Building on \cite{Richardson2017}, we present two new approaches that model multiplicative effects with continuous or categorical treatments.
 The first imposes an assumption that the relative risk is a monotone function of an ordinal treatment.
 The second introduces a new nuisance model, using a so-called generalized odds product \citep{wang2017congenial}, that is variation independent of the relative risks.